bigwiv/Biopython-cn/chr8.rst

              15         ?          ?       ?
 [8:51]    [54234278:54234321]
              16         ?          ?       ?
 [8:61]    [54238143:54238196]

-Here, we¡¯ve got a similar level of detail as with the BLAST hit we saw earlier.
+Here, weâ€™ve got a similar level of detail as with the BLAST hit we saw earlier.
 There are some differences worth explaining, though:

 -  The e-value and bit score column values.
-As BLAT HSPs do not have e-values and bit scores, the display defaults to ¡®?¡¯.
+As BLAT HSPs do not have e-values and bit scores, the display defaults to â€˜?â€™.
 -  What about the span column?
 The span values is meant to display the complete alignment length, which consists of all residues and any gaps that may be present.
-The PSL format do not have this information readily available and ``Bio.SearchIO`` does not attempt to try guess what it is, so we get a ¡®?¡¯ similar to the e-value and bit score columns.
+The PSL format do not have this information readily available and ``Bio.SearchIO`` does not attempt to try guess what it is, so we get a â€˜?â€™ similar to the e-value and bit score columns.

 In terms of Python objects, ``Hit`` behaves almost the same as Python lists, but contain ``HSP`` objects exclusively.
-If you¡¯re familiar with lists, you should encounter no difficulties working with the ``Hit`` object.
+If youâ€™re familiar with lists, you should encounter no difficulties working with the ``Hit`` object.